 Economic Damages

 These are the out-of-pocket costs you face because of the accident.
-Economic damages cover things like your hospital bills, future medical care, lost paychecks while you’re recovering, physical therapy, and even the cost to fix or replace your vehicle.
+Economic damages cover things like your hospital bills, future care, lost paychecks while you’re recovering, physical therapy, and even the cost to fix or replace your vehicle.

 Non-Economic Damages